 You have RM10,000 in capital and you can invest RM1,500 every month.
 You could do this on the S&P 500 but being in Malaysia, your access to this index may be challenging.

-There is a local option.
+You have a local option.

 A company called StashAway allows you to do this with relative ease.
 You can download StashAway's app and get started right away with as little as RM5,000.
 (Full disclosure: I'm in no way related to StashAway and I don't get paid in any form by StashAway if you use their app or services).